atreydesai/augmented-mcqa/docs/cli-reference.md

 `augment_model` depends on the matching `model_from_scratch` slice for the same model, dataset, and question chunk. `human_from_scratch` remains implicit and is not scheduled as its own slice.

 `--write-only` bundles remain `planned` in `scheduler_state.json` until `submit_all.sh` is actually run.

+If a generation chunk contains a mix of successful and failed rows, downstream `augment_model` work skips the bad rows and continues on the rows that materialized correctly.

 | Flag | Meaning |
 |---|---|